wying3/how-to-run-tnf-cverifier-preflight-using-dci/README.md

 In matter of facts, it has an extra benefits, for example, the user can also a perform a scale out additional PODs in seconds to run DCI testing for different application on same or different clusters.
 Finally, this repository is also given the original manual methods of how to run these 3 tests without using DCI tool for references/troubleshooting purpose.

-**Note:** dci-runner.sh is from David it will collect all components version and then added as dci_tags so DCI CI Web GUI can be seen and useful
+**Note:** dci-runner.sh is from David, it will collect all components version and then added as dci_tags and show on the DCI CI Web Gui.

 ## Pre-requisites
 - One OAM subnet for secondary POD interface to reach https://www.distributed-ci.io as using for results/logs submission